stanton26/AppDefense/labs-partner/working-with-sddc-partner-lab-do-not-use.md

 ### Management Firewall Rules

-By default, the firewall for the Management Network is set to deny all inbound and outbound traffic.
+By default, the firewall for the Management Gateway is set to deny all inbound and outbound traffic.
 In this exercise, you will add a firewall rule to allow vCenter traffic.
 This will allow you to access the vCenter Server in your SDDC.

 Note: This step has to be done by one student only.
 If you are sharing your SDDC with another student please decide who will be entering the firewall rule.
 All other tasks are done by both students.

 1. From your SDDC, click **View Details**
 2. Click **Networking & Security**
 3. Go to Security click on **Gateway Firewall** and select **Management Gateway**
-4. Click **Add New Rule**
+4. Click **ADD NEW RULE**
     ![Add New Rule](https://s3-us-west-2.amazonaws.com/partner-workshop-screenshots/add-mgmt-firewall.jpg)
 5. Enter a name for your rule under **Rule Name**, For Example, "vCenter Inbound Rule"
 6. Select **Any** for Source